grafana-oncallon-callalternatives

 If you valued simplicity and cost: Runframe Free or Growth, or Squadcast Pro.
 Both preserve the "just works" experience without enterprise complexity.

 If you valued Grafana integration: Cloud IRM is your path.
-Paying for Grafana Cloud is now required, but your alerting stays native.
+Moving into Grafana Cloud is now required, but your alerting stays native.

 If you valued having everything in one place: PagerDuty has everything, but you pay for the breadth. incident.io and Rootly offer on-call as an add-on.

-If you are unsure: Most tools in this list offer free tiers or trials.
+If you are unsure: Several tools in this list offer free tiers, while others offer trials or startup programs.
 Test with a small group before committing your full team.

 For teams evaluating multiple tools, our comparison of incident management tools with bundled on-call covers options beyond the Grafana ecosystem.